How to move around in Japan:

 To buy it on the official page, go to this page, click on "Create a New Account" and follow the steps indicated until you verify your account.
 Then "Log In" and press "Purchase a Japan Railpass".
 You will have to indicate the date of arrival, number of days, arrival airport, number of people (adults and children).
 On the next screen, insert the data of each traveler (note that the credit card with which you pay must be in the name of the main traveler).
 Once the purchase is confirmed, it will take you to the payment page for you to enter the card details.

-You may change your ticket as often as you wish at no cost whatsoever.
-Making a prior reservation will therefore pose no problems.
-On the Smart Route, you will be informed as to whether or not you should reserve your seat, depending on the train and the trip.
+You can change the ticket as many times as you want at no cost, so there is no problem in booking them in advance.
+On our Route, we will tell you whether or not you should reserve your seat depending on the train and jorney.

-If you have not purchased the JRP on the official website, then you will have to go to a Reservation Office or Travel Service Center that you will find at Japan Rail (JR) Stations, tell them which ticket you want to reserve and show them the JRP.
-There they will give you the physical tickets with a reserved seat.
-You can also do it at any ticket office and at any time of the trip.
-ATTENTION: we recommend that you make the reservation for all the tickets that we indicate along the Smart Route on the first day of arrival.
-In these offices many times they do not speak English, so we recommend looking for all the tickets you will need on this website.
+If have purchased the JRP on another website, once you arrive in Japan you will have to go to a Reservations Office or Travel Services Center, tell them which ticket you want to reserve and show them the JRP.
+There they will give you physical tickets with reserved seats.
+You can also do it at any ticket office and at any time during the trip.
+ATTENTION: We recommend that on the first day of arrival you make a reservation for all the tickets that we indicate along the Smart Route.
+In these offices they often do not speak English, so we recommend looking for all the tickets you will need on this website.
 Print them before you travel so you can show them to the ticket agent.
-In the detail of each day, we will notify you when you will have to take a train so that you can print the schedule.
+In the details of each day, we will notify you when you will have to take a train so that you can print the schedule.

 How to catch the bus in Japan: